What is Chlamydia?

 Chlamydia can be effectively cured with antibiotics once it has been detected.
 Better2Know can provide you with the treatment that you will need.

-If left untreated a Chlamydia infection can lead to infertility in women and reduced fertility in men.
+If left untreated, a Chlamydia infection can permanently damage the sexual organs, leading to infertility in women and reduced fertility in men.
 It is one of the most common sexually transmitted infections and one of the most common yet preventable causes of infertility.

 In pregnant women, a Chlamydia infection can lead to an increased risk of miscarriage, premature birth, ectopic pregnancy and other dangerous complications.
 The baby can also be exposed to the infection during delivery, which can cause blindness or pneumonia.
 Book your test now to protect your health and the health of your loved ones.